 By combining these posters with several other pieces for print and the web, we build a design campaign that cohesively promotes these programs, connecting to one another in a way that makes them consistent and recognizable to the New Paltz community and external audiences.

 As members of the SUNY New Paltz community, we are all brand ambassadors, and we all have a role to play.
 The successful expression of our institutional brand depends on a collective effort.

 Why does this matter, and what does it have to do with you?

-Working together to project a coherent brand identity can help College stakeholders meet a number of shared goals.
+Working together to project a coherent brand identity can help University stakeholders meet a number of shared goals.

-- Promoting clarity and recognition of campus communications
+- Promoting clarity and recognition in campus communications

 - Enhancing pride for students, alumni, faculty and staff